 nominations to the disaster management committee, collaboration agreements with external organizations;

 lists of equipment and their location, or any other special arrangements etc.;

+incident report form filled by safety officer (SO) and duly signed by Incident Commander (IC) as per Annex C.

 NOTE – The extent of documented information for a disaster management system can differ from one drinking water utility/supplier to another due to the size and its type of activities, processes, products and services, the complexity of processes and their interactions, and the competence of persons.